Stormy Daniels Case Against Trump Is ‘BS’, Mike Cernovich Claims

 According to the New York Times, Trump’s legal team has obtained a restraining order to prevent her from speaking about the alleged affair, however.
 The NDA also contains a liquidated damages stipulation.
 Liquidated damages constitute a specific, agreed-upon dollar amount for a violation of a legal contract contained in a contract, which in this case is at least $1 million.

-Controversial author, journalist, and filmmaker Mike Cernovich, who broke the John Conyers sexual harassment scandal in November 2017 among other scoops, and praised Sun Nunberg (the ex-Trump aide who touched off a media frenzy earlier this week) for claiming that he would be non-compliant with a Mueller investigation subpoena, insists that the Stormy Daniels story is “BS.”
+Controversial author, journalist, and filmmaker Mike Cernovich, who broke the John Conyers sexual harassment scandal in November 2017 among other scoops, and praised Sun Nunberg (the ex-Trump aide who touched off a media frenzy earlier this week) for claiming that he would be [/caption]

+rget=”_blank” rel=”noopener”>non-compliant with a Mueller investigation subpoena, insists that the Stormy Daniels story is “BS.”

 On Periscope, Cernovich, a lawyer, explained that a violation of an NDA is a civil matter and thus is not a crime.
 That said, the Trump team’s only recourse is to sue Stormy Daniels for breach of contract, roughly similar to what might occur when someone violates a non-compete agreement.